 ⚡️ by Appventurez

 Hey there!
-This is Eric, author of this blog.
+This is Akhil, author of this blog.
 Leave your email address and we'll keep you posted on what we're up to.

 This will subscribe you to Appventurez once-a-month newsletter.
 You can unsubscribe anytime.
 And we promise not to pester you or share your data :)